People

 Miranda Kirby PhD

-Assistant Professor, Department of Physics, Ryerson University
+Associate Professor, Department of Physics, Toronto Metropolitan University

 Miranda.Kirby@ryerson.ca